 Martin Doyle has commented on the general tonal properties of each timber in the context of what each one might produce when fashioned into a flute.
 We begin with the classic African Blackwood – perhaps the most popular tonewood due to it's density, durability and exceptional tone.

-African Blackwood is often the first choice of Irish flute players due of it's exceptionally bright tone and power.
-A spindly hardwood tree that takes at least sixty years to mature, African Blackwood grows in Eastern Africa where it is known as Mpingo.
+African Blackwood (also known as Grenadilla) is often the first choice of Irish flute players due of it's exceptionally bright tone and power.
+An often spindly hardwood tree that takes at least sixty years to mature, African Blackwood grows in Eastern Africa where it is known as Mpingo.
 The timber is extremely hard and heavy, and makers of woodwind musical instruments prefer it to ebony because of its fine tonal and acoustic properties, extreme stability and resistance to saliva.
 Due to overuse, the availability of suitable quality African Blackwood has declined in recent years although there are now local organisations in East Africa dedicated to its management and sustainability.
 More info »

-- Tonal properties: Strong, bright and focused with plenty of volume.
+- Musical properties: Strong, bright and focused with plenty of volume.

 - View: Martin Doyle six key flute in African Blackwood »

 Cocus wood is a dense tropical hardwood native to the West Indies that is also known as Jamaican ebony.
 A flowering tree, the best known species to yield cocus wood is Brya ebenus which is horticulturally known as the Jamaican Rain Tree.
 Cocus wood was used heavily in England and France during the 19th century for making flutes and other woodwind instruments.
 It has been harvested virtually to extinction and nothing seems to have been done to preserve this beautiful wood for future use.
 Possessing exceptional tone, Cocus wood is renowned for its brightness and also for rich tonal 'colour' in the form of subtle overtones that are of greatly valued by musicians.